 There is always something about being able to experience the dark space around you and viewing the twinkling lights from afar on the water.
 The Hangang River Ferry Evening Cruise began in 1986 and had been traversing the Hangang River as it runs through Seoul since then.
 You can enjoy the astonishing and stunning nighttime view on board as a Hangang ferry passenger.

 If you want to gain some different kind of experience, then you can head towards Nagman Pocha Street in Yeosu.
 It is Korea’s one of the best places to enjoy the seaside at night and a good place to enjoy delicious foods.
 It is home to little tented wagons selling in pojang macha.

-Eating in the open air, accompanied by your friends, just seeing the rest of the world go on is an amazing experience.
+Eating in the open air, accompanied by your friends, and just seeing the rest of the world go on is an amazing experience.
 There are more than 20 pochas, or tent bars, under the Geobukseondaegyo Bridge.
-Most of the tent bars dominantly sell seafood, pairing with them some drinks.
-You will find various street foods such as hotteok, gimbap, tteokbokki, sundae, and many more.
+Most of the tent bars dominantly sell seafood pairing with them some drinks.
+You will find various street foods such as hotteok, gimbap, tteokbokki, sundaes, and many more.
 During the Busan International Film Festival, bars at the pojang town behind Haeundae Beach in Busan are frequented by Korean actors and actresses.